BogomolovAl/White-book/Misprints-and-unclear-moments-in-English-Ethereum-Wiki.md

 13) In the very beginning of [Dagger](https://github.com/ethereum/wiki/wiki/%5BEnglish%5D-Dagger): "Currently, there are three major categories.."
 "However, both are imperfect.."

-14) [Here](https://github.com/ethereum/wiki/wiki/%5BEnglish%5D-Dagger#scrypt) in the end of the paragraph the link that is not rendered nicely is broken ;) error 404.
+14) [Here](https://github.com/ethereum/wiki/wiki/%5BEnglish%5D-Dagger#scrypt) in the end of the paragraph the link that is not rendered nicely is, moreover, broken ;) error 404.

 ## Minor issues